Acclaimed for its white-sand beaches and active reef, Culebra is one of the major islands in Puerto Rico’s archipelago.

-It is located 20 miles off the coast of Fajardo, on the east side of Puerto Rico, and can be reached by small plane or boat.
+It is located 20 miles off the coast of Fajardo, on the east side of Puerto Rico, and can be reached by a small plane or boat.
 The whole island is about 10 square miles and is divided into six barrios (districts).
 Culebra is surrounded by more than 20 cays bustling with marine life, making it an absolute haven for underwater adventurers and casual beachgoers alike.

 Flamenco beach is consistently ranked as one of the best beaches in the world; its soft white sand and gentle topaz waves are a stunning contrast to the rolling green hills of the island's interior.
 This beach is perfect for swimming, snorkeling, and simply relaxing or snapping photos.
 Until 1975, parts of Culebra were a Naval base, and an iconic tank at the western end of the beach is evidence of the island's military history.

 Surrounded by beautiful barrier reefs, Playa Carlos Rosario and Playa Tamarindo are among Puerto Rico’s best snorkeling areas.
 Tamarindo Beach also shares its waters with the Luis Peña Channel Natural Reserve — known simply as Cayo Luis Peña — and is part of the Culebra National Wildlife Refuge, which includes a string of beaches perfect for turtle watching.